carrefinho/forager/docs/build-guide.md

 ## PCB

-Forager is designed for surface mounting the controller board, therefore it's not compatible with sockets.
+Forager is designed exclusively for surface mounting the controller board, therefore it's not compatible with sockets.

 This guide assumes that you're using a soldering iron; you can use a hot plate or hot air gun with solder paste.
 Low temp paste is preferred if you'd like to remove the XIAO later since it's less likely to mess up components on the XIAO itself.